GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex3.md

 	Join the districts with the MPI data
 	```

-	Info: You can see that not all areas are visible.
+	__Info__: You can see that not all areas are visible.
 Since we don't have data for all districts, only the districts were linked with the csv on which we have MPI data.

 	```{figure} /fig/PAK_joined_MPI_csv_admin2_info.PNG
 	---